globulus/simi/README.md

 ```
 * Classes themselves are objects, with "class" set to a void object named "Class".
 * From within the class, all instance properties have to be accessed via self or @ (i.e, self.fuel is the instance variable, whereas fuel is a constant in the given scope).
-* Instance vars and methods are mutable by default from within the class, and don't require their names to start with $.
+* Instance vars and methods are mutable by default from within the class, and don't require usage of the $= operator.
 * Class instances are immutable - you cannot add, remove or change their properties, except from within the class methods.
 * Class methods are different than normal functions because they can be overloaded, i.e you can have two functions with the same name, but different number of parameters.
 This cannot be done in regular key-value object literals:
 ```ruby